 Director of Classical Performance and Head of the Centre for Russian Music

-Alexander Ivashkin is a cellist, conductor and writer.
-He also plays electric cello, viola de gamba, sitar and piano.
-His recitals, radio and TV recordings, and appearances with the world leading orchestras have included performances in more than 40 countries.
-Alexander Ivashkin has been a regular guest at important music festivals in Europe, Britain, the United States, Japan, Australia and New Zealand.
-He appears regularly as soloist with some of the world's leading orchestras.
+Alexander Ivashkin M.M., D.M.A., PhD, DMus, was a cellist, conductor and writer.
+He also played electric cello, viola de gamba, sitar and piano.
+His recitals, radio and TV recordings, and appearances with world leading orchestras included performances in more than 40 countries.
+Alexander Ivashkin had been a regular guest at important music festivals in Europe, Britain, the United States, Japan, Australia and New Zealand.
+He appeared regularly as soloist with some of the world's leading orchestras.

-Since 1995 Ivashkin has been Artistic Director of the Adam International Cello Competition and Festival.
-He is also artistic director of annual festivals in London, including The VTB Capital Prize for Young Cellists.
+Since 1995 Ivashkin was Artistic Director of the Adam International Cello Competition and Festival.
+He was also artistic director of annual festivals in London, including The VTB Capital Prize for Young Cellists.
 In 1999 he founded a series of research and performance seminars/symposia and international concert series at the Centre for Russian Music.
-He is the curator of Alfred Schnittke Archive at Goldsmiths and the editor-in-chief of the ongoing Schnittke Collected Works Critical edition in 63 volumes.
+He was the curator of Alfred Schnittke Archive at Goldsmiths and the editor-in-chief of the ongoing Schnittke Collected Works Critical edition in 63 volumes.

 A recording artist for the Chandos, BMG and Naxos labels, Ivashkin has award winning recordings of the complete cello music by Rakhmaninov, Prokofiev, Shostakovich, Roslavets, Tcherepnine, Schnittke and Kancheli to his credit.

-He has taught at schools of music in Russia, the US, Europe, Australia and New Zealand, and conducted masterclasses in many countries.
-Alexander Ivashkin is also well known as a conductor.
-He conducts orchestras and choruses in Great Britain, Russia, Australia, New Zealand, Canada, Armenia, and Azerbajan.
+He taught at schools of music in Russia, the US, Europe, Australia and New Zealand, and conducted masterclasses in many countries.
+Alexander Ivashkin is also well known as a conductor, and conducted orchestras and choruses in Great Britain, Russia, Australia, New Zealand, Canada, Armenia, and Azerbajan.